nileshsingh844/MedicalTourism-Final/README.md

-# MedicalTourism- A central portal where a patients can connect to medical tourism providers, hospitals, clinics,hotel services,flight booking services and insurance companies
-and can all find information they need.
+# MedicalTourism- A central portal where a patient can connect to medical tourism providers, hospitals, clinics,hotel services,flight booking services and insurance companies and can all find information they need.

 https://nileshsingh844.github.io/MedicalTourism-Final/